 In any case, as A Sarah points out at the Shapely Prose, this is insulting to women and men both.
 Apparently Burger King presumes men are stupid or shallow enough to be impressed by BKs facilitation of bit-shaking and, therefore, that the campaign will actually translate into a desire to consume their product (as opposed to a desire to avoid it).

 The fact that it’s supposed to be funny doesn’t make it better, it makes it worse.
 Because, really, this is the kind of humor they think men respond to?
 “Hahaha.
 She’s wearing a bikini and it looks like there are fried eggs on her boobs!
 Hahaha!”
 “Hahaha!
 I smell like meat!”
-Dudes, Burger King thinks you’re stupid.Lisa Wade is a professor of sociology at Occidental College.
+Dudes, Burger King thinks you’re stupid.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.